Thompson Sampling with a Mixture Prior: EXPERIMENTS

 \subsection{Image Classification}

 In our second experiment, we consider an image classification problem with a mixture of high-level tasks.
 We use the CIFAR-100 dataset \citep{cifar}, which consists of $60,000$ images of size $32 \times 32$.
 There are $50,000$ training and $10,000$ test images.
 Each image belongs to one of $L = 100$ classes (image labels).

 We treat each class as a \emph{task}, so that images in class $s$ have high reward when the task is $s$.
 At the beginning of each run, a class is sampled as $S_* \sim P_0$, where $P_0(s) = 1 / L$ for all $s$.
 In round $t$, the action set $\Aset_t$ consists of $10$ randomly chosen images from the CIFAR-100 test set, where one image is guaranteed to be from class $S_*$.
 The reward of an image from class $S_*$ is $\mathrm{Ber}(0.9)$ and for all other classes is $\mathrm{Ber}(0.1)$.
 The horizon is $n = 500$ rounds.
 For such short horizons, the effect of the prior is more noticeable.
 We cast this problem as a linear bandit with features from a state-of-the-art EfficientNet-L2 network~\cite{Xie_2020_CVPR, efficientnet,foret2021sharpnessaware}.
 This is a convolutional neural network pretrained on both ImageNet~\citep{ILSVRC15} and unlabeled JFT-300M~\citep{jft} with input resolution $475$, and fine-tuned on the CIFAR-100 training set.
-Each action $a \in \Aset_t$ is a $100$-dimensional feature vector (the image embedding when applying the neural network).
+Each action $a \in \Aset_t$ is a $100$-dimensional feature vector, the embedding after applying the network.

 The mixture prior is obtained by clustering similar tasks from the CIFAR-100 training set.
 This is done as follows.
 First, we sample $1000$ random datasets of size $n = 500$ from the training set.
 For each dataset, we randomly choose the class $S_* \sim P_0$, and assign reward one to images from class $S_*$ and zero otherwise.
 Second, we fit a linear model to each dataset, where the image features are generated as above.
 Finally, we fit a GMM with $L$ components to the parameter vectors of the trained linear models, generating cluster means and covariances $(\theta_{0, s}, \Sigma_{0, s})_{s \in \Sset}$.
-The model-parameter prior for latent state $s$ is $P_0(\cdot \mid s) = \mathcal{N}(\cdot; \theta_{0, s}, \Sigma_{0, s})$.
+The model parameter prior for $s$ is $P_0(\cdot \mid s) = \mathcal{N}(\cdot; \theta_{0, s}, \Sigma_{0, s})$.